Literally the last time they didn’t mess it up

 BUT THIS IS A BETTER MOVIE: Body Heat

-1981 was a very sweaty year, with Harrison Ford dripping profusely in Raiders of the Lost Ark, Mel Gibson unashamedly sweating throughout Gallipoli and Mad Max 2.
-But they don’t come clammier than Kathleen Turner and William Hurt moving from one steam room to another in Body Heat.
+In a very sweaty year for cinema (Harrison Ford dripping profusely in Raiders of the Lost Ark, Mel Gibson in Gallipoli and Mad Max 2), Kathleen Turner and William Hurt move from one steam room to another in Body Heat.

 BEST PICTURE WAS: Gandhi